fuchsia/asar-pack/README.md

 behaviour (!) set the `integritySource` to the untransformed data.
 Otherwise omit it.

-As per `data`, it's either text to be utf8 encoded or a "buffer":
+As per `data`, it's either the literal data or text to be utf8 encoded.

 ```js
 const orgText = fs.readFileSync('myfile.json'),